Gray Matter (band): Post-breakup

 Niles later gained fame for writing horror comic books, in particular 30 Days of Night.
 Geoff Turner went on to found WGNS recording studios, and Dante Ferrando is the founder and owner of long running D.C. alternative and punk nightclub the Black Cat.

 On September 21, 2003, the band reunited for a one off show to celebrate to 10th anniversary of the Black Cat.
 Subsequently, Gray Matter has performed at the Black Cat's 15th, 20th, 25th, and 30th anniversary shows.

 Influences

-Gray Matter took influence from psychedelic rock and rock and roll, particularly Janis Joplin and the Rolling Stones, as well the blues scene based around D.C.'s Food for Thought cafe.
+Gray Matter took influence from psychedelic rock and rock and roll, particularly Janis Joplin and the Rolling Stones and the Revolution Summer scene based around D.C.'s Food for Thought cafe.